PreciousChicken/blog/content/posts/short-sharp-solidity-pure-vs-view-vs-call.md

 > In order to interface with contracts that do not adhere to the ABI, or to get more direct control over the encoding, the functions `call`, `delegatecall` and `staticcall` are provided.

 For a more detailed explanation I would recommend [Calls vs. transactions in Ethereum smart contracts](https://blog.b9lab.com/calls-vs-transactions-in-ethereum-smart-contracts-62d6b17d0bc2).

+As an aside you will notice that if you copy and paste *CallDemo.sol* into the online [Remix IDE](https://remix.ethereum.org/) you don't have to worry about the *.call()*  on the last function - the IDE figures out it is needed all by itself.